4 Amenability and non-positive curvature

 4. The space of definite positive matrices

-Proposition 4.2 In a CAT(0) space, any bounded subset has a circumcenter.
+Proposition 4.2 In a CAT(0) space, any bounded subset has a unique circumcenter.

 Theorem 4.1 (Cartan fixed point theorem) Let \(X\) be a CAT(0) space and \(G\) be a group of isometries of \(X\).
 If \(G\) has a bounded orbit then \(G\) has a fixed point.